'Boo 2!' wakes up box office on flat weekend

-It was a dismal weekend for North American cinemas -- but Liongates' "Boo 2!
-A Madea Halloween" managed to scare some life back into the box office, bagging the top spot, according to industry estimates Sunday.
+It was a dismal weekend for North American cinemas -- but Lionsgate's "Boo 2!
+A Madea Halloween" managed to scare some life back into the box office, bagging the top spot, according to industry data released on Monday.

-Starring Tyler Perry -- who also wrote, directed and produced the comedy horror sequel -- "Boo 2!" sees Madea (Perry) and the gang head to a haunted campground, only to then have to escape monsters lurking there.
+Starring Tyler Perry -- who also wrote, directed and produced the comedy horror sequel -- "Boo 2!" sees Madea and the gang head to a haunted campsite, only then to have to escape monsters lurking there.

-"Geostorm" -- another new release -- took second place, but it was a disappointing opening for Warner Bros' latest offering, with earnings of $13.3 million.
+"Geostorm" -- another new release -- took second place, but it was a disappointing opening for the latest offering from Warner Bros., with earnings of $13.7 million.

 The sci-fi disaster thriller follows Gerard Butler as a satellite designer tasked with saving the world from an apocalyptic storm -- caused by climate controlling satellites attacking the planet.

-Sitting in fourth was Warner Bros' "Blade Runner: 2049," which halved its earnings for the second weekend running, taking $7.1 million.
+Sitting in fourth was Warner Bros.'s "Blade Runner: 2049," which halved its earnings for the second weekend running, taking $7.4 million.

 The sci-fi reboot features Ryan Gosling as a new Los Angeles Police Department "blade runner" charged with killing bioengineered androids known as "replicants."